-Except from BPM Task Analysis with Activity Diagrams, as mentioned in Table 4, the activity Business Process Modeling might be performed in a different way.
+Besides BPM Task Analysis with Activity Diagrams, as mentioned in Table 2, the further ways for performing activity Business Process Modeling might exist.
 For example the process pattern BPM Informal Task Analysis represents an alternative strategy for business modeling proposing an informal documentation of business processes.
 This might be suitable when business processes are simple and the software system does not play a major role in these processes.
-The pattern map given in Figure 8 shows these two alternative performance strategies for the business modeling activity.
+The pattern map given in Figure 4 shows these two alternative performance strategies for the business modeling activity.